Chinchillas make some funny sounds.

-At the end of the day, the most important thing to always do is interact with your chinchilla, get them comfortable with you, and begin building that trust.
+At the end of the day, the most important thing to do is to interact with your chinchilla, get it comfortable with you, and begin building that trust.

-Also, always watch out for odd behaviors just to be sure it’s nothing more serious causing your chinchilla to make some odd noises that are not ordinary.
+Also, always watch out for odd behaviors just to be sure there isn’t anything more serious causing your chinchilla to make odd noises.